trishullab/escher-web/README.md

-# www-escher
+# escher-web

-This is the repository that contains source code for the [website for escher](https://github.com/trishullab/escher) hosted on [https://trishullab.github.io/www-escher/](https://trishullab.github.io/www-escher/).
+This is the repository that contains source code for the [website for escher](https://github.com/trishullab/escher) hosted on [https://trishullab.github.io/escher-web/](https://trishullab.github.io/escher-web/).

 This is the general workflow I follow to convert a slide deck into a scrollytelling website: